 - Spend the day at Avery Island: Explore Avery Island, which is home to Jungle Gardens and TABASCO® tours.
 You can take a picnic to the island and walk around or choose to do a little more exploring.

-- Visit a local Strawberry or pumpkin patches: Visit a local Baton Rouge farm during the summer or fall to spend the day with your kids.
+- Visit a local Strawberry or pumpkin patch: Visit a local Baton Rouge farm during the summer or fall to spend the day with your kids.
 They often offer fun activities for children, and you can explore the farm.

 - Spend the day (or night) at Tickfaw State Park: Visitors can experience the sights and sounds of a cypress/tupelo swamp, a bottomland hardwood forest, a mixed pine/hardwood forest and the Tickfaw River.